code2648/da-id-q1-2022-refresh/content/1300/1320-databrew.md

     Click **Create and run job**

     The data profile job takes approximately 5 minutes complete.
-You can continue with the rest of the labs from step 15 below while you wait, and retun to the following steps to examine the profile of the dataset.

-13. Click on **Jobs** from the menu on the left hand side of the DataBrew console.
+4. Click on **Jobs** from the menu on the left hand side of the DataBrew console.

     Click on **Profile jobs** tab to view a list of profile jobs.